shiyanboxer/shiyanboxer/README.md

 ![Shiyan Boxer](https://github.com/shiyanboxer/shiyanboxer/blob/master/heading.jpg)

 ### Hey, I’m Shiyan!
 I'm currently pursuing my 3rd year of Computer Engineering in the Innovation Stream and Certificate in Business at Queen's University.
 I’m fascinated by artificial intelligence, environmental sustainability, art, and entrepreneurship.
-I enjoy creating websites, applications, and everything in between. <p/>
+I enjoy creating websites, applications, and everything in between.

+### I'm currently working at the [Front Row Ventures](https://frontrow.ventures/) as a Data & Investment Associate and at [Canada Revenue Agency](https://www.canada.ca/en/revenue-agency.html) as a Software Engineer.

 ## Find me on the web 🌎
 - **[Personal Website](https://shiyanboxer.netlify.app/)**